julius-ahmad/eloBeerPong/README.md

 # eloBeerPong
-An Elo rating system for beer pong games for my american friends.
+An Elo rating system for beer pong games for my American friends.